josh-works/josh-works.github.io/_posts/2018-05-17-recommended_reading.md

 >
 > The cumulative effects of discrimination over the first half of the 20th century are damning, and they have not at all been rectified.

-_The Color of Law_ pairs well with [Negroes and the Gun](#negroes-and-the-gun-the-black-tradition-of-arms).

 ### [Money, Bank Credit, and Economic Cycles](https://www.goodreads.com/book/show/54388.Money_Bank_Credit_and_Economic_Cycles)

-This book is a dense read, and longer than 1000 pages.
+This book is a dense read, and over 1000 pages.
 You could read the first 10% of the book, and be more educated than 99% of pundits blabbering away on TV.

 The author lays out a few bold claims, and backs them up: